This is the multi-page printable view of this section. Click here to print.

 Registry

-The Repository is a logical management unit of image tags.
-Using the repository, you can efficiently manage image tags.
-The repository is a centralized virtual storage used by developers to change and manage application source code.
-When developing an application, various types of documents and source code need to be stored and shared, allowing developers to easily collaborate and edit simultaneously within the same account, and track/manage changes.
+A repository is a logical management unit for image tags.
+Using a repository allows efficient management of image tags.
+A repository is a centralized virtual storage that developers use to modify and manage application source code.
+When developing applications, if there is a need to store and share various types of documents and source code, it enables developers to easily collaborate within the same account, edit simultaneously, and track/manage changes.

-Container Registry has no preceding services.
+Container Registry has no prerequisite services.

 1 - Monitoring Metrics